 - How do I size each element?
 Time consumed, physical effort ?

-This reflection about scale while mapping reminded me of this astonishing map Peter Hall showed us in one of his lecture : each state is scaled in relation to its economic power. (see coloured map to the right)
+This reflection about scale while mapping reminded me of this astonishing map Peter Hall showed us in one of his lecture : each state is scaled in relation to its economic power. (see coloured map below)

 At this point I was confused and wasn't sure of where all this was going.
 What is my point?

 All of these scientific observations are just not as interesting as I made them in my head.
 Who is going to engage with my body of work?
 It's like if I completely removed all life from my study since I started working on infrastructures = stupid since they are designed for people !

 At this point my reflection went back to my Facebook pole : on of the things I was stimulated by, at the start of the project, is that I live in halls and we are a little group of student commuting to the same Granary everyday.
 They are therefore my audience.
 But no one will be interesting in only reading the calories fact of our commute.
 It's like in advertising : to convince you need the right amount of facts and the right amount of emotion.
 Facts by themselves are boring and 100% emotions lack of 'proof'.
 Now I have facts I need to bring on emotions, empathy, human vibe.

 I remember illustrating the pavement outside of Sketch and annotating next to it how I am always frustrated to walk on the cracks.
 This is my story about commuting, what makes it mine.

 Thinking about Unit 1 on empathy, the expression "stepping in someone else's shoes" came to my mind.
 Maybe what I need is explore the different routes possible with another student, annotating facts (infrastructures, time, calories, number of steps..) and asking the commuter what that makes his/her commute personal.

 I feel like I am getting somewhere but I still have an essential problem : I need to define better my aim so I know what to do with the data I will have collected.
 A publication?
 An app that picks from the database someone else's itinerary?